seleznevae/jag/README.md

 # Plugins

-You can extend number of supported data formats with plugins.
+You can extend the number of supported data formats with plugins.
 See API in [src/plugins/plugins_api.h](https://github.com/seleznevae/jag/blob/master/src/plugins/plugins_api.h).
-Simple dummy example of such plugin is in [pluginExample directory](https://github.com/seleznevae/jag/blob/master/pluginExample/).
+See a simple dummy example of such plugin in [pluginExample directory](https://github.com/seleznevae/jag/blob/master/pluginExample/).

 # Screenshots